 I'm adding a note to the beginning of this one.
 It's been a busy week since returning from MN.
 This post was started last Monday, but completed only today.
 Honestly, because I had a difficult time conveying what was going on within me, I'm not sure that there is even value to the story.
 I'll leave it to you to decide.

 The Tuesday before the 2014 Duathlon National Championships I sat down to look over my training log.
 I was in search of hope and confidence.
 Neither were to be found.
 Instead, the hard truths that I had been avoiding were laid out clearly.
 My last week of organized training ended on May 3 when my left side weakened again.
 It is a systematic issue and it is being addressed with diligence and passion.
-Between May 3 and July 14 I had managed to run only 22 miles.
+Between May 3 and July 14 I managed to run only 22 miles.
 Those miles were broken into smaller and smaller segments as the weeks passed.
 My left leg/arse/arm struggled to keep up with the right side, so I had to back off.
 I took time off.
 It was a replay of last summer, only worse.
 I need to be clear in saying that there is no distinct injury to any of the muscles that are effected.
 The problem manifests itself in a variety of ways and seems to effect different muscles on different days in a completely random manner.
 You can go back and read about the issues and wide-ranging diagnoses if you are interested.
 I did - history is an excellent teacher.

 The trip out west kept me moving, but I never pushed myself on foot and never suffered unless I tried to run.
 There were three attempts to run in those 26 days.
 All three were 5K efforts on tracks at altitude.
 I stopped and laid down to stretch at least once during each run.
 And each run left me with an extremely tight left side.
 That tightness only increased/intensified after I sat down to eat or drive.
 The third run attempt caused me to decide not to attempt Du Nats.